senotrusov/file-digests/README.md

     -h, --help                       Prints this help.
     -p, --duplicates                 Show the list of duplicate files, based on the information out of the database.
     -q, --quiet                      Less verbose output, stil report any found issues.
-    -t, --test                       Perform only the test, do not modify the digest database.
+    -t, --test                       Perform a test to verify directory contents.
+                                     Compare actual files with the stored digests, check if any files are missing.
+                                     Digest database will not be modified.
     -v, --verbose                    More verbose output.
 ```